 Insufficient Evidence for

 - Diarrhea associated with antibiotics.
-Eating yogurt enriched with the probiotic Lactobacillus rhamnosus GG seems to decrease symptoms of diarrhea in people taking the antibiotic erythromycin.
-But eating yogurt that is not enriched with probiotics does not seem to prevent diarrhea in children receiving antibiotics.
+Eating yogurt enriched with the probiotic Lactobacillus GG seems to decrease symptoms of diarrhea in people taking antibiotics.
+But eating yogurt with other live bacterial cultures does not seem to prevent diarrhea in children receiving antibiotics.

 - Bacterial vaginosis.
-Developing research suggests that eating yogurt enriched with lactobacillus probiotic, along with taking an antibiotic, might help to get rid of bacterial vaginal infections faster than taking the antibiotic alone.
+Early research suggests that eating yogurt enriched with lactobacillus probiotic, along with taking an antibiotic, might help to get rid of bacterial vaginal infections faster than taking the antibiotic alone.
 Also, eating yogurt enriched with lactobacillus might decrease the risk of developing a new bacterial vaginal infection.
-There is also some early evidence that pregnant women with bacterial vaginal infections might benefit from applying Lactobacillus-containing yogurt inside the vagina.
+There is also some early evidence that pregnant women with bacterial vaginal infections might benefit from applying lactobacillus-containing yogurt inside the vagina.

 - Diarrhea in children.
 Yogurt formula given as a replacement for milk formula in infants and young children seems to relieve persistent diarrhea.
 Eating yogurt that is not enriched with probiotics doesn't seem to relieve sudden diarrhea in young children.
 But eating yogurt with added probiotic bacteria might help.
 Yogurt does not seem to prevent diarrhea.